jonathjd/jonathjd.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
+Winter 2019 I graduated with my bachelors degree in Biological Sciences from UC Irvine.
+Spring of 2022 I graduated from Central Washington University with a master's degree in Human Physiology where I studied the transcriptome of aging human skeletal muscle and learned Python, SQL, and some C++ & Java.

+Since then, I've learned HTML, CSS, Javascript, and a little bit about NoSQL databases such as Google Firestore.
+I've come to realize my interests lie at the intersection of human biology and computer science.
+I enjoy building web applications and dashboards to analyze high-throughput omics data to increase biomarker discorvery and drug development.

 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.